gardener/gardener/docs/usage/control-plane-endpoints-and-ports.md

 ![API-server-proxy](./images/api-server-proxy.png)

 Inside the shoot cluster, the API-server can also be reached by the cluster internal name `kubernetes.default.svc.cluster.local`.
-The pods `api-server-proxy` are deployed in the host network as daemonset and intercepts connections to the kubernetes service IP address.
+The pods `api-serverproxy` are deployed in the host network as daemonset and intercept connections to the kubernetes service IP address.
 The destination address is changed to the cluster IP address of the service `kube-apiserver.<shoot-namespace>.svc.cluster.local` in the seed cluster.
-The connections are forwarded via an HTTP tunnel to the Istio ingress-gateway in the seed cluster.
+The connections are forwarded via the [HaProxy Proxy Protocol](https://www.envoyproxy.io/docs/envoy/latest/configuration/listeners/listener_filters/proxy_protocol) to the Istio ingress-gateway in the seed cluster.
 The Istio ingress-gateway forwards the connection to the respective shoot API-server by it's cluster IP address.
+As TLS termination happens at the API-server, the traffic is end-to-end encrypted the same way as with SNI.

 Details can be found in [GEP-11](../proposals/11-apiserver-network-proxy.md).